mhannon11/home-assistant.io-zimi/source/_integrations/zimi.markdown

 ### Missing Zimi devices

-If there are missing Zimi devices after the initial integration, you may have to run thee discovery process again.
+If there are missing Zimi devices after the initial integration, you may have to run the discovery process again.

 To do this: